 3. Is there a performance issue?
 Did I invest in the team and build the right accountability?

 5. Adjust for inflation and other factors

 A financial plan never runs as planned!
 That’s for sure!

 What does a good asset manager do?

-He/she constantly adjusts the investments to what is happening with the assets.
+They constantly adjust the investments to what is happening with the assets.

 You also have no control over the past.
-Mistakes will be done, that’s for sure.
+Mistakes will be made, that’s for sure.

-Therefore learn the lessons from them, support your team in a compassionate way to learn from them and grow the lesson learned.
+Therefore learn the lessons from them, compassionately support your team to learn from them and grow the lesson learned.

 6. Compound growth

-You will not only create a bottleneck in your organisation, slowing down the reaction and proactivity, but also warn them out.
+You will not only create a bottleneck in your organisation, slowing the reaction and proactivity, but also warn them.